 I know a guy that changes his sheets every 3 days.
 When I researched the question “How often should I wash my sheets?”
 I realized there was a world of difference between “should” and “need to” wash your sheets.

-How Often Should I Change My Sheets?
-Probably not enough!
+How Often Should I Change My Bed Sheets?

 In informal polls, only about ⅓ of us are changing our sheets every week or every other week.
 Once a month changers make up another ⅓.
 The rest change when they feel like it.